molebox/gatsby-theme-overreacted-toggle/README.md

 # gatsby-theme-overreacted-toggle

-A Gatsby theme that implements Dan Abramovs dark mode toggle and add to your Gatsby sites gatsby-config.js just like you would with a plugin.
+A Gatsby theme that implements Dan Abramovs dark mode toggle.
+Add to your Gatsby sites gatsby-config.js just like you would with a plugin.

 ---